 Water Parks at Walt Disney World

-Reservations are not currently required for Typhoon Lagoon.
+Reservations are not currently required for Disney Water Parks.

 Disney’s Typhoon Lagoon, themed around a storm-damaged tropical bay, opened on June 1st, 1989.
 It is the 2nd most-visited water park in the World.
 The park includes one of the World’s largest wave pools.
 The park had two shark reefs where guests could snorkel, but this attraction closed in 2016.

-During the summer of 2022, Typhoon Lagoon will be operating Disney H2O Glow After Hours.
+During the summer of 2023, Typhoon Lagoon will operate Disney H2O Glow After Hours.
 This hard ticket event is likely to be extremely popular.

 Entertainment Districts at Walt Disney World

-There are two main entertainment districts to discover at Walt Disney World: Disney Springs & Disney’s Boardwalk.
+Walt Disney World has two main entertainment districts: Disney Springs & Disney’s Boardwalk.

 Disney Springs consists of over 150 stores, restaurants, and entertainment locations.
-Previously known as Downtown Disney the conversion to Disney Springs was completed in Spring 2016.
+Previously known as Downtown Disney, the conversion to Disney Springs was completed in the Spring of 2016.